Abhishek-A19/SignLanguageRecognition-/README.md

 •We fit the model and save the model for it to be used.

-3)Predicting the data
+# Predicting the data

 •We create a bounding box for detecting the ROI and calculate the accumulated average and identify a foreground object.

-•we find the max contour and if contour is detected that means a hand is detected so the threshold of the ROI is treated as a test image.
+•We find the max contour and if contour is detected that means a hand is detected so the threshold of the ROI is treated as a test image.

 •We load the previously saved model using keras.models.load_model and feed the threshold image of the ROI consisting of the hand as an input to the model for prediction.